CodeTheCity/CTC28/README.md

 # CTC28
 Connections hack weekend 18-19 March 2023

-Over the weekend we had 18 people on Saturday, and 15 on Sunday, come together to work on four projects from the [seven that had been suggested](https://docs.google.com/document/d/1UFoX6XbpXwgT6uAILBGQ4hTM9ygZNPJHFKKkvOu6N2I/view)#) prior to the event.
+Over the weekend we had 18 people on Saturday, and 15 on Sunday, come together to work on four projects from the [seven that had been suggested](https://docs.google.com/document/d/1UFoX6XbpXwgT6uAILBGQ4hTM9ygZNPJHFKKkvOu6N2I/view)) prior to the event.

 ## The Projects
-The 7 projects which attendees worked on over the weekend were
+The 7 projects which attendees worked on over the weekend were:

 ### Connect the City